rancher/rke2/docs/cis_self_assessment.md

 Verify that the `--kubelet-https` argument does not exist.

+**Remediation:**
+By default, RKE2 kube-apiserver doesn't run with the `--kubelet-https` parameter as it runs with TLS.
+No manual remediation is needed.

 #### 1.2.5
 Ensure that the `--kubelet-client-certificate` and `--kubelet-client-key` arguments are set as appropriate (Scored)